 Intern, Lockridge, Grindal and Nauen, P.L.L.P.

 Small Group Networking

-A leading DC professional in your field will host you and a few other students for an engaging discussion in an intimate small group setting, often over breakfast or lunch.
+Throughout the program, leading DC professionals in your field will host you and a few other students for a engaging discussions in an intimate small group setting, often over breakfast or lunch.

 From an insider, you will learn about important topics affecting job seekers in your field: